HighwayChile/final/README.md

 This webpage is run using a python server broadcasting on port 8000

-I have found working within node.js to be very difficult for me.
+I have found working within node.js to be very difficult.
 I began designing my final project inside of node.js, but everything seemed so baffling to me.
 I think I just need more practice, because the python server approach is very easy for me to wrap my head around.

 # 2. Re-review of 1st week sites